elephantscale/metrics-in-docker/README.md

 You will see metrics being printed on console.

 In Grafana,

-* Go to 'Dashboard' section
+- Go to 'Dashboard' section
-* And open 'metrics-demo' dashboard
+- And open 'metrics-demo' dashboard

 You will something like this!

 ![](images/metrics-demo-1.png)

+Enjoy 👏 !

 ## Running the Sample App in a Docker Container

 Don't have a  Java Dev environment?
-Don't worry, use our `java-dev` docker.
+Don't worry, use our [java-dev docker](https://hub.docker.com/r/elephantscale/java-dev).

 Start the `java-dev` container